writethesky/account/README.md

 By default, the Mac only trusts apps downloaded from the Mac App Store and signed with a developer ID, but it also blocks "honest apps" without a developer's signature.

-To resolve the problem, run the `sudo xattr -rd com.apple.quarantine /Applications/Account.app` command
+To resolve the problem, run the command of `sudo xattr -rd com.apple.quarantine /Applications/Account.app`

 ## For developer